-A QM loan is higher-priced if:
+A Qualified Mortgage under the General or Temporary definition is higher-priced if:

-- □ It is a first-lien mortgage for which, at the time the interest rate on the loan was set, the APR was 1.5 percentage points or more over the Average Prime Offer Rate (APOR). - □ It is a subordinate-lien mortgage with an APR that, when the interest rate was set, exceeded the APOR by 3.5 percentage points or more.
+It is a first-lien mortgage for which, at the time the interest rate on the loan was set the APR was 1.5 percentage points or more over the Average Prime Offer Rate (APOR).
+It is a subordinate-lien mortgage with an APR that, when the interest rate was set, exceeded the APOR by 3.5 percentage points or more.